 Finca Vigia had a pool and tennis court.
-The tennis court had been removed.
-The pool is still there.
+The tennis court was removed.
+The pool remains.

-The Cuban government has even preserved Hemingway’s fishing boat, Pilar, and his canine cemetery.
+The Cuban government even preserved Hemingway’s fishing boat, Pilar, American flag included, and his canine cemetery.

 La Terraza de Cojimar

-Hemingway was a great fisherman.
+Hemingway was a great outdoorsman.
+He loved fishing and hunting.
 Cojimar Harbor was the base for his forays on Pilar into the Gulf Stream in search of game fish.
 Hemingway often visited the seaside bar and restaurant La Terraza de Cojimar.